 The following article from the Galena (Ill.)
-Observer, is very interesting; the author writes correctly, and is evidently acquainted with the mining operations and laws of England:-
+Observer, is very interesting; the author writes correctly, and is evidently acquainted with the mining operations and laws of Eng-

 "The depth at which our Illinois coal is dug is but a pin scratch on the globe, compared with the diggings in the English coal mines.
 One shaft, near Sunderland, is perhaps the deepest in the world.
 The coal was first found one thousand six hundred feet below the surface, and it is now worked at one thousand seven hundred, and one thousand eight hunbodies of workmen.
 In one there are one hundred and thirty-six men and eighty-five boys below ground, engaged in fourteen different kinds of labor, and one hundred and twelve men and twenty-eight boys above ground, in seventeen occupations, and three hundred and sixty-one workmen in all.
 The names of the classes of workmen are singular: under-viewers, banksmen, drivers, hewers, putters, headsmen, half-marrows, foals, stoppers, or door-keepers, &c.
-The hewers are the actual miners of the coal, and receive abouttwenty shillings a week, working six hours a day, with coal and house rent free.
+The hewers are the actual miners of the coal, and receive about twenty shillings a week, working six hours a day, with coal and house rent free.
 Children under eight years of age are now excluded by law, and the barbarous harnessing of females to the coal carts in the pits is prevented.
 Our Illinois diggings are comparatively dry.
-The English mines often pump one thousand gallons a minute, or six thousand tons a day; one near Durham pumped twenty-six thousand seven hundred tons of water per diem !
+The English mines often pump one thousand gallons a minute, or six thousand tons a day; one near Durham pumped twenty-six thousand seven hundred tons of water per diem!
 The use of steam power in our coal mining is yet to come.
 In the north of England, engines of two hundred and fifty horse-power are in common use at the pumps.
 At Percy Main, near Newcastle, engines of five hundred and sixty-six horse-power are in operation, four hundred and forty horse-power being employed in pumping alone.
 But little capital is employed in the business here.
-It is estimated the cost of a first class English colliery, including the shaft, machinery, houses, wagons, &c. &c., is from $\pounds 40,000$ to $\pounds 150,000$ .
+It is estimated the cost of a first class English colliery, including the shaft, machinery, houses, wagons, &c. &c., is from £40,000 to £150,000.
 The deepest coal is the best.
 As our Illinois beds are worked deeper, they will furnish an article as good, and ere long better than the Pennsylvania coal.
 Adjoining the great unworked colliery, which stretches across our State from central Iowa to northern Kentucky, manufacturing cities will soon arise as busy as Pittsburg, perhaps as smoky.
 And coal, more and more valuable for manutacturing purposes, for solidity, density, heat-giving, &c., will be brought up as the progress of our north-western manufacturing towns make a demand for it.

-Revolving Fire-Arms .-- Claims of Another Inventor.
+Revolving Fire-Arms.--Claims of Another In-

 MESSRS.
-EDITORS-Will you allow me the pleasure of informing the readers of the Scientific American that my brother.
-William Avery, invented a revolving pistol in the winter of 1837-8.
-He demonstrated a number of that short period.
-This is a pretty highly coplans for revolving the barrel, but considered the one which (by compressing the handle which was, as it were, double), rolled the barrel, and cocked and fired the pistol, the one that would ultimately come into use.
+EDITORS-Will you allow me the pleasure of informing the readers of the Scientific American that my brother, William Avery, invented a revolving pistol in the winplans for revolving the barrel, but considered the one which (by compressing the handle which was, as it were, double), rolled the barrel, and cocked and fired the pistol, the one that would ultimately come into use.
 When and its application would be worse than use- land and the United States.